MichaelNZ85/MichaelNZ85.github.io/projects.md

 ## First Year Projects

-### Programming 1
-For our Programming 1 assignment, we had to create a program to simulate a large-scale lottery.
-The program maintained a list of names of people and allowed the user to simulate selling tickets to ten people from that list.
-Each ticket had four results and those results were then displayed to the console.
-The code can be found here.

 ### Programming 2
 For our first assignment we had to create a simulation of the classic video game Pong, using Visual Studio.
 The player controlled the left-hand paddle using the up and down arrow keys while the right-hand paddle was controlled by the computer.
-The code can be found here.
+The code can be found [here](https://github.com/MichaelNZ85/Prog2Assignment1).

 The second assignment was to recreate the classic arcade game Pac-Man.
 Again this was done in a Visual Studio window.
 Simple images were used to create the layout, Pac-Man and the ghosts.
 The player moved Pac-Man around the window using the arrow keys.
-The code can be found here.
+The code can be found [here](https://github.com/MichaelNZ85/Prog2Assignment2).

 ### Web 1
 Our final assignment, a group project, was to create a website for a fictional company.
 We decided on a fictional art gallery in Rome, and we created a website for them using a pre-built Bootstrap template and components.
 The website can be found here.